jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/03-comments/README.md

 ## How should you name your code so that Go can generate documentation from your code automatically?
 1. By commenting each line of the code; then it will generate the documentation from whatever it sees
-2. By starting the comments using the name of the declared names *CORRECT*
+2. By starting the comments using the name of the declared names
 3. By using multi-line comments

 > **1:** This won't help.
 Sorry.